 • controllers

 • 20’+ extension cables.
 In retrospect 30’ might have been more useful under heavy forest canopies, or maybe I will get another 20’ and daisy chain them.
 Serial arrangement would help attenuate voltage drop.
+Example setup where van is in the shade after 2pm but panels remain in sun.

 • parallel combiners for use with PWM controllers (or with MPPT in partial shade conditions)